rtaibah/jekyll-blog/_posts/blog/2008-07-25-even-more-incriminating-evidence-in-the-foxconn-debacle.md

 title: "Even More Incriminating Evidence in The Foxconn Debacle!"
 author: rami
 layout: linuxologist
-permalink: /2008/07/25/even-more-incriminating-evidence-in-the-foxconn-debacle
 categories: [Blog]
 tags: [microsoft, linux, foxconn]
-summary: "Could hardware vendors be deliberately blocking and sabotaging Linux?
-What would their incentive or motivation be?
-One would think that would be just stupid, since no matter how small the Linux market is, at the end of the day there will be money exchanging hands.
-Why would a company say no to paying customers?"

 ---